|

 Got a bunch of number ones.

 Wonder Woman: Potentially awesome.
 Very brutal.
-Story seems like it could be really darn good.
+Story seems like it could be really damn good.

 Green Lantern: Not too bad at all.
 Really didn't like the art, though.
 I'm not sure if this one grabbed me much.